 We depend heavily on our management team and our principal clinical and commercial personnel, the loss of whose services might significantly delay or prevent the achievement of our research, development or commercialization objectives.
-Our success depends, in large part, on our ability to attract and retain qualified management, clinical and commercial personnel, including those who join us through our business development activities, and on our ability to develop and maintain important relationships with commercial partners, leading research institutions and key distributors.
+Our success depends, in large part, on our ability to attract and retain qualified management, clinical and commercial personnel, including those who join us through our business development activities.
+Our inability to retain and attract personnel could also negatively impact our ability to develop and maintain important relationships with commercial partners, leading research institutions and key distributors.

 Competition for skilled personnel in our industry and market is intense because of the numerous pharmaceutical and biotechnology companies that seek similar personnel.
 These companies may have greater financial and other resources, offer a greater opportunity for career advancement and have a longer history in the industry than we do.
 We also experience competition for the hiring of our clinical and commercial personnel from universities, research institutions, and other third parties.
-We cannot assure that we will attract and retain such persons or maintain such relationships.
+We cannot assure that we will attract and retain such people or maintain such relationships.
 Our inability to retain and attract qualified employees would materially harm our business, financial condition, results of operations and prospects and the value of our common stock.